News

 Political science and sociology double major Sophia Ludt '25 reflects on the work spent registering, educating and mobilizing student voters leading up to the 2025 elections.

-Why Davidson: Then & Now
+Why Davidson: Then and Now

 Applicants to Davidson College are asked to write a supplemental essay on why they want to be part of our community.
 After four years at Davidson, we checked in with current seniors to reconsider the question, Why Davidson?
 They reflect on their four years and why they're still choosing to be part of our community.